deployphp/docs/hosts.md

 inventory('hosts.yml');
 ~~~

-Example of an inventory file `hosts.yml` with full set of configuration:
+Here an example of an inventory file `hosts.yml` with the full set of configurations

 ~~~yaml
 domain.com: